 Amnesty collects its statistics using official figures, media reports and information passed on from individuals sentenced to death and their families and representatives.

-The human rights organisation recorded at least 2,591 death sentences in 53 countries in 2017.
+At least 2,307 death sentences were passed in 56 countries in 2019.
 But in some cases the death sentences will be commuted, where countries are reluctant to enforce the punishment.